Updated: May 30, 2023

 - This income is subjected to social security contributions unless the resident already contributes to another social security system.

 - It is optionally taxed at a flat rate of 20 percent.
-Residents can choose to pay the usual progressive rate if the amount is less than this.
+A tax resdient can choose to pay the usual progressive rate if the amount is less than this.

-- Tax-exempted if the money earned is from an eligible profession and comes from a foreign country with a DTA with Portugal.
+- Tax exempt if the money earned is from an eligible profession and comes from a foreign country with a DTA with Portugal.

 Royalties and income from financial assets

-- You will be exempted from tax if your income source is from a country that has a DTA with Portugal.
+- You will be tax exempt if your income source is from a country that has a DTA with Portugal.

-- You will be exempted from tax if your foreign source income is not from a country with a DTA but is not a blacklisted tax haven.
+- You will be tax exempt if your foreign source income is not from a country with a DTA but is not a blacklisted tax haven.

 - If your foreign source income is from a country that is a blacklisted tax haven, then tax will be levied at 28 percent or 35 percent.